-4. Investor Heterogeneity in Information Processing and Related Market Patterns
+5. Investor Heterogeneity in Information Processing and Related Market Patterns

-Empirical and theoretical investigations suggest that the heterogeneity in information processing by investors of different sizes is the main cause of many market patterns.
 In this section, we will apply the theory of judgment to build a simple model to study trading behaviors of the heterogeneous investors and the resulting market patterns.
 First we will determine the statistical distribution of investors with different levels of wealth.
-From earlier studies, such as Silva and Yakovenko (2005), wealth distribution follows exponential law as a first approximation.
+From earlier studies, such as those in Chatterjee, Yarlagadda and Chakrabarti (2005), wealth distribution follows exponential law as a first approximation.
 Investors can be classified based on their wealth.
 Suppose each investor in group i has i unit of wealth.
 Since the number of investors in each group of wealth follows the exponential law, the proportion of investors with i unit of wealth is

-$\frac{1}{2^i}$
+$$\frac{1}{2^i}$$